zorazrr/opencv-ecr-lambda/README.md

 # opencv-ecr-lambda

-Lambda and ECR please work thanks :)
+Extracts edges from an image stored in S3.
+Lambda and ECR please work ty :).

 ## Usage